libp2p/specs/connections/multiselect2.md

 }
 ```

 The `Use` message is sent in response to the `Offer`.
-And endpoint MUST treat the receipt of a `Use` message before having sent a `Offer` message on the stream as a connection error.
+An endpoint MUST treat the receipt of a `Use` message before having sent an `Offer` message on the stream as a connection error.
-If none of the protocol(s) listed in the `Offer` message are acceptable, and endpoint resets both the send- and the receive-side of the stream.
+If none of the protocol(s) listed in the `Offer` message are acceptable, an endpoint MUST reset both the send- and the receive-side of the stream.

 If an endpoint receives an  `Offer` message that only offers a single protocol, it accepts this protocol by sending an empty `Use` message (i.e. a message that doesn't list any `protocol`), or a `Use` message that assigns a protocol id (see below).
-Sending an empty `Use` message in response to a`Offer` message that offers multiple protocols is not permitted, and MUST be treated as a connection error by an endpoint.
+Sending an empty `Use` message in response to an `Offer` message that offers multiple protocols is not permitted, and MUST be treated as a connection error by an endpoint.

-If an endpoint receives a `Offer` message that offers multiple protocols, it chooses an application protocol that it would like to speak on this stream.
+If an endpoint receives an `Offer` message that offers multiple protocols, it chooses an application protocol that it would like to speak on this stream.
 It informs the peer about its choice by sending its selection in the `protocol` field of the `Use` message.

 When choosing a protocol, an endpoint can allow its peer to save bytes on the wire for future use of the same protocol by assigning a numeric identifier for the protocol by sending an `id`.
 The identifier is valid for the lifetime of the connection.
 The identifier must be unique for the protocol, an endpoint MUST NOT use the same identifier for different protocols.